markusmo3/markusmo3/README.md

 ## Hi there!
 I'm Markus 👋

 * 💻 Senior Java/Kotlin Developer and Software Consultant at [comsysto](https://github.com/comsysto)
-* 🌱 I’m currently learning all there is about agile software architecture
+* 🤖 I’m currently learning all there is about AI
 * 😍 Passionate about developer experience and productivity
-* ✨ Fun fact: The first software developer was a woman

 ### ⚡ Technologies